yao-baijian/fem/fem_placer/README.md

 ## Comparison with Previous Approach

 ### ❌ Old Approach (Invasive)
-- Added `fpga_placement` as a new problem type in FEM core
+- Added `fem_placer` as a new problem type in FEM core
 - Modified `problem.py`, `solver_fem.py`, `interface.py` with special cases
 - Tightly coupled FPGA logic with FEM internals
 - Difficult to sync with upstream FEM updates

 ### ✅ New Approach (Clean)
 - Use FEM's `customize` interface (already exists!)
-- All FPGA code in separate `fpga_placement/` package
+- All FPGA code in separate `fem_placer/` package
 - Zero modifications to FEM core files
 - Easy to maintain and extend